reddxae/unrestrict/README_en.md

 The download and installation of dependencies will begin.
 During the installation of 3x-ui, the installer will ask if you want to set a custom port for the web panel.
 Agree (by entering `y`) and enter the previously created port for the web panel.

 2. Upon successful completion of the installation, you will receive basic information and credentials for accessing the web panel in the console, **including a link to the running web panel.** Open this link in a browser.
 3. Use the provided credentials to log in to the web panel's admin interface.
-In the instructions, the names of the web panel items will correspond to the official English localization — we recommend using it because the Russian translation is poor and sometimes distorts the settings' purpose, leading to inconvenience.
+In the instructions, the names of the web panel items will correspond to the official English localization — we recommend using it because the translations often poor and sometimes distorts the settings purpose, leading us to inconvenience.
 4. Go to the **Panel Settings** section:

 <ins>*General:*</ins>